Jiinja/Lazar-Game/README.md

   - Lazar beam is a solid beam made up of multiple lazar objects
   - Individual lazars are deleted when moving off screen
   - Lazar gun object can be moved around and rotated
-  - Lazars reflect off walls, but sometimes phase through
+  - Lazars reflect off all sides of walls
   - Custom texture for the lazar beam
 - Lazar Gun
   - The lazar gun spawns in the grey area under "Lazar Gun"